STAFF & BOARD

 -

-Erin is the Education & Community Engagement Manager.
-She loves encouraging and educating people of all ages about accessible ways to reduce food waste and be gentle to our beautiful planet.
+After graduating with a degree in Environmental Studies from Earlham College, Erin returned to the San Diego area.
+Solana Center’s Education team to supports programs such as the California Healthy Soils Program, environmental education in schools, and Master Composter courses.
+She loves encouraging and educating people of all ages about accessible ways to reduce food waste and to be gentle to our beautiful planet.

 -